ajschumacher/ajschumacher.github.io/20181226-gaussian_processes_are_not_so_fancy/index.md

 much more directly valid for
 [kernel regression](https://en.wikipedia.org/wiki/Kernel_regression),
 which is another technique that also uses kernels.
-With Gaussian Processes, there's really another step of curve-fitting going on.
+With Gaussian Processes, there's really a further step of curve-fitting going on.

 ---